 You don’t need to see snowfall to pick up snow tires.
 Low temperatures make your tires more rigid, which means they don’t grip the road as well.
 Winter tires use rubber that’s specially formulated for cold weather, staying more flexible and helping you maintain traction.
 That could potentially save you from a costly repair or serious personal injury.

-Cold weather also tends to reduce the air pressure in your tires, leaving them under inflated.
-Low tire pressure decreases your mileage by up to 4 percent and can reduce the life of your tires by a little over 6,200 miles.
-If you paid $500 for a set of tires with a 40,000-mile treadwear warranty, you'll lose $77.50 of value by driving them under inflated.
+Cold weather also tends to reduce the air pressure in your tires, leaving them underinflated.
+Low tire pressure decreases your mileage by up to 3 percent and can reduce the life of your tires.
+The average life of a tire can be extended by 4,700 miles just by properly inflating it, according to the National Highway Traffic Safety Administration.

 Meanwhile, intense sun can age your tires, especially if you frequently park outdoors.
 Check your tires often for damage, especially if you own a vehicle that sees little use, like an RV or vintage car.